 Here’s an article from Huffington Post on yet more problems we encounter when we skimp on sleep.
-I think we probably all know about the dark rings under your eyes that come from too little sleep.
-The foggy brain that goes with it –.
-Here are a few other problems that lack of sleep can cause!!
+I think we probably all know about the dark rings under your eyes that come from too little sleep, and the foggy brain that goes with it – but here are a few other problems that lack of sleep can cause!!

 Your Brain Goes Haywire